 The Nominating Committee nominates at least one candidate for each open elected position.
 The following candidate statements have been received by the Messenger to date.

-"I am honoured to be nominated to be a Canadian representative for the General Council...I served for several years on the Paulhaven Camp Committee, as a provincial representative for the Western Canada Conference, and am honoured to have served my first year as Western Canada Conference president and have much to learn."
+"I am honored to be nominated to be a Canadian representative for the General Council...I served for several years on the Paulhaven Camp Committee, as a provincial representative for the Western Canada Conference, and am honored to have served my second year as Western Canada Conference president and have much to learn."